lgautier/mashing-pumpkins/doc/index.rst

 The classes :class:`mashingpumpkins.minhashsketch.MaxSketch` and :class:`mashingpumpkins.minhashsketch.MinSketch`
 are designed to build sketches, and to do so efficiently they contain data structures than may be not be necessary for further use.
-To highlight this usage pattern we have a method `freeze` (:meth:`mashingpumpkins.minhashsketch.MaxSketch.freeze` and :class:`mashingpumpkins.minhashsketch.MinSketch.freeze` respectively) that returns a frozen set.
+To highlight this usage pattern we have a method `freeze` (:meth:`mashingpumpkins.minhashsketch.MaxSketch.freeze` and :class:`mashingpumpkins.minhashsketch.MinSketch.freeze` respectively) that returns an instance of a class wrapping :class:`frozenset`.

 classes